libbymiller/taiko/README.md

 Install dependencies

     brew install ffmpeg
-    npm install --save web-audio-engine node-static
+    npm install --save web-audio-engine

-See scripts/ to generate the files
+    npm install -g node-static

+See scripts/README.md to generate the files.
 You need to have some mp3s to make it work (in /sounds)

-run server:
+Then run the server:

     static -p 8000